DaveParillo/intermediate-cpp/_sources/beginnings/what-you-dont.rst

-This course  **does**, however have a certain *linux flair*, and all projects and any labs that require handing in source code must be able to compile on the Mesa CIS server, preferably using **make**.
+This course  **does**, however have a certain *linux flair*, and all projects and any labs that require handing in source code must be able to compile on the command line, preferably using **make**.

 For all projects, a working **Makefile** will be provided.
 You won't have to edit it.

-The CIS server is accessible via **ssh** outside the campus using:

-* 209.129.16.61 (outside the campus)
-* 10.51.1.150 (inside the campus)

-All the tools you need to complete your projects are there if you don't have your own C++ toolchain

-Solutions are posted
-on `buffy <http://209.129.16.61/~dparillo>`_ (http://209.129.16.61/~dparillo) as well

 Parsing command line arguments
 ------------------------------